Rasteau, Elodie Balme

 Organic

-Rasteau, Elodie Balme - 2021
+Rasteau, Elodie Balme - 2022

-Item # 34801 750mL
+Item # 34801 750 mL

 From the the premier village of Rasteau in the southern part of the Cotes-du-Rhône, this wine is packed with dark chappy fruit balanced with acidity and tannin.
 A very food friendly wine.
 Elodie Balme is young female winemaker who studied under Marcel Richaud, one of the pioneers of biodynamic viticulture.
 She founded Domaine Elodie Balme when she was 23 years old.